diegojromerolopez/diegojromerolopez.github.io/content/en/post/2016-01-30-self-improvement.md

 Books fill the empty space that college education gave me.
 I try to read at least one each month although it is difficult given the length of software books.
 I prefer to buy my books in second-hand stores in abebooks but you can buy them in epub or Kindle format to read them in a eReader.
 Currently I’m reading Soft-Skills and Refactoring.

 Of course there is also the option to earn a M.Sc./M.Eng. (or M.Res. in my case) in a reputable university.
 Assuming you have the money (or can ask anybody but a bank[^2]), it is a good way to upgrade your qualifications and your career.
-Of course, don’t join a masters programe just for the degree, join it because you are passionate about the topic they teach.
+Of course, don’t join a masters program just for the degree, join it because you are passionate about the topic they teach.

 # Open source projects